clerk/orgs/examples/sync-org-with-url/README.md

-# templates: sync-org-with-url
+# sync-org-with-url

-This is a base template to bootstrap a new orgs example
+This example shows how to build an application where the active clerk organization is determined by a component of the URL.

+For more information, please see the [DX Guide: Use Organization Slugs in URLs](https://clerk.com/docs/organizations/org-slugs-in-urls)

 ## Set Up